utep-cs-systems-courses/project-0-asciiart-dianasramz/README.md

 - Multiple related functions are defined in the same source file (e.g. draw_shapes.c).
   Otherwise a project would contain an overwhelming number of files.
 - Type definitions are collected in just a few (in this case one) include file (draw.h).
+  Please read it.
-- Giant function and variable definitions are stored in their own files.
+- Giant function and variable definitions (e.g. the font bitmap arrays) are stored in their own files.
   Otherwise the files containing them would be overwhelmingly long.

 # Instructions